jqwik-team/jqwik/docs/user-guide.md

 ## Providing Default Arbitraries

-Sometimes you might not want to use a default `Arbitrary` for one of your own domain classes in all of your properties without having to add a `@Provide` annotated method to all classes. _jqwik_ enables this feature by using Java’s `java.util.ServiceLoader` mechanism.
+Sometimes you want to use a certain, self-made `Arbitrary` for one of your own domain classes, in all of your properties, and without having to add `@Provide` method to all test classes. _jqwik_ enables this feature by using Java’s `java.util.ServiceLoader` mechanism.
 All you have to do is:

-- Implement the interface `net.jqwik.api.providers.ArbitraryProvider`
+- Implement the interface `net.jqwik.api.providers.ArbitraryProvider`.
+The implementing class _must_ have a default constructor without parameters.
 - Register the implementation class in file `META-INF/services/net.jqwik.api.providers.ArbitraryProvider`

-_jqwik_ will then instantiate and load an instance of your arbitrary provider into the list of its default providers.
+_jqwik_ will then add an instance of your arbitrary provider into the list of its default providers.
 Those default providers are considered for every test parameter annotated with `@ForAll` that has no explicit `value`.
 By using this mechanism you can also replace the default providers packaged into _jqwik_.

 ### Simple Arbitrary Providers

-A simple provider is one that can provide arbitraries for types without type variables.
+A simple provider is one that delivers arbitraries for types without type variables.
 Consider the class `Money`:

 ```java